Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 ### Testing our solution

 Notice that our services and constructing our main function each have their own dependencies.
-This makes it easier to test at the correct level of abstraction.
-Our earlier test suite for the dependency-injected version required us to mock the specific dependencies, e.g. the PostgreSQL client and the S3 client.
+This approach makes it easier to test at the correct level of abstraction.
+Our earlier test suite for the dependency-injected version required us to mock the specific dependencies, e.g., the PostgreSQL client and the S3 client.

 Now, in our main function, we can mock at the level of abstraction that our services represent.
 That is, we can make `BucketService.createPresignedUrl()`